-The Executive Director Group manage the day to day running of the business.
+The Executive Director Group manages the day to day running of the business.

 Board members have a wide range of skills and experience that reflect our services, our customers and the size and strength of the business.

 Anne’s career has been mainly in the public sector, particularly local government.
-She has extensive experience of governance and specialist knowledge of equality, diversity and human resources.
-She runs her own consultancy working with small companies and individuals on HR and career development issues and has recently been appointed to the Disciplinary Tribunal for the Chartered Institute of Legal Executives.
-Committee Membership: Housing, Governance and HR.
+She has extensive experience of governance, organisational change and development, programme management and specialist knowledge of diversity, inclusion and human resources.
+She is a Lay Member of the Disciplinary Tribunal for the Chartered Institute of Legal Executives and Stonewater’s Trustee on the Longleigh Foundation Board.